About the Program

 Board and Councils

 The program provides for public participation through the Federal Subsistence Board and 10 Regional Advisory Councils.
 The Board is the decision-making body that oversees the program.
 It is made up of the regional directors of the U.S. Fish and Wildlife Service, National Park Service, Bureau of Land Management, Bureau of Indian Affairs and U.S. Forest Service.
-Two public members appointed by the Secretary of the Interior with concurrence of the Secretary of Agriculture.
+Three public members (one of whom serves as chair) are appointed by the Secretary of the Interior with concurrence of the Secretary of Agriculture.
 The Regional Advisory Councils provide recommendations and information to the Board; review proposed regulations, policies and management plans; and provide a public forum for subsistence issues.
 Each Council consists of residents who are knowledgeable about subsistence and other uses of fish and wildlife resources in their region.
+The chairs of the Regional Advisory Councils and a representative of the State of Alaska are liaisons to the Federal Subsistence Board.

 Another important element of the Federal subsistence program is fisheries research and monitoring.
 The Fisheries Resource Monitoring Program supports and funds research and monitoring projects that provide information needed for subsistence fisheries management and to ensure that regulatory decisions are based upon sound science.
 The Federal Subsistence Board, Regional Advisory Councils and fishery managers use this information when making regulatory decisions.
 Projects funded by the program are carried out by numerous organizations, including the State and Federal government agencies, universities, Alaska Native and rural organizations, and private contractors.